autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

 ### Pull-over and pull-out scenario

-1. Begin by positioning the ego-vehicle at the roadside.
+1. Begin by positioning the ego vehicle at the road shoulder.

    ![pullover-pullout](images/planning/pullover-pullout/pullover-pullout.jpg)